10 corporate social responsibility examples of CSR initiatives

-We explained corporate social responsibility, or CSR, as a set of practices that organizations use to contribute to the well-being of their immediate community.
+We previously explained corporate social responsibility, or CSR, as a set of practices that organizations use to contribute to the well-being of their community.
+Basically, when a company does good things and helps people, which is nice!

 Fairly abstract, we admit.
 It can be hard to imagine what exactly those practices could be.